vsoch/proposal-jekyll/README.md

 **⭐️ Welcome to Proposals Jekyll! ⭐️**

-But don't do any deletion or cleanup on close/reopen, only on merge.

 This is a template and actions to help you to collaboratively work on things.
 With proposals-jekyll: